 Tamping is really pretty simple, you are aiming to compress the grinds until the tamper stops moving down, and keep it level to promote even extraction.

-Why do you need to compress the grinds?
+Why do you need to Tamp?

-When you fill your portafilter with coffee there is a lot of air between the grinds, if you pulled a shot without tamping, the water would speed through and you would get a very unextracted and unpleasant shot.
+When you fill your portafilter with coffee there is a lot of air between the grinds, if you pulled a shot without tamping, the water would speed through and you would get a very under-extracted and unpleasant shot.
 Tamping compresses the grinds to remove all the empty space and produces an undifferentiated front for water trying to pass through.
-Water will consequently have to force its way through the grinds which allows time to extract flavour and (in theory anyway!) produce that rich shot of espresso you are looking for.
+Water will consequently have to force its way through the grinds which allows time to extract flavor and (in theory anyway!) produce that rich shot of espresso you are looking for.

 Problems that can occur when tamping: